freeflowuniverse/crystallib/research/vdc/objective/vcd1/actions.md

 once executing this it means the myvdc is removed and will be automatically recreated because is still defined declarative

-to remove from the declarative behavior, we just need to remove the relevant 3script actions
+to remove from the declarative behavior, we just need to remove the relevant heroscript actions

 ```javascript